UKCloud/ansible-training/README.md

 # Test the installation

-Test the install by running an ansible ping to all the nodes:
+Test the installation by running an ansible ping to all the nodes:

 ```
 ansible -i /root/ansible_config/ansible_hosts all -m ping